The continuation of my review on Profane Egyptologists is long overdue. My apologies to any and all who’ve been waiting.

-The problem many contribute to today, conceivably myself included, is imposing our own cultural interpretations and meanings to ancient Egypt, thus making the society out to be something it wasn’t, only setting ourselves up for later disappointment.
+The problem many of us contribute to today, conceivably myself included, is imposing our own cultural interpretations and meanings to ancient Egypt, thus making the society out to be something it wasn’t, only setting ourselves up for later disappointment.
 This is what happened to the early Egyptologists, upon translating the Rosetta Stone.
 What the ancient Egyptians had to say in their writings, once the hieroglyphics were decoded, wasn’t exactly the type of wisdom that preceded ancient Greek philosophy, which is what Egyptologists of the time-period were expecting.
-Instead, the ancient Egyptians appeared like ‘semi-barbarians’ to the Egyptologists.
+Instead, the ancient Egyptians appeared as ‘semi-barbarians’ to the Egyptologists.
 It’s theorised it was this misunderstanding and disappointment, which led to the current paradigm in Egyptology today, one that focuses on the political and funerary functions of ancient Egyptian religion, as if it were the only functions it served.
-This representation focuses only on the elite, which we know from the evidence, is not complete.
+This representation focuses exclusively on the elite, which we know from the evidence, is incomplete.
 The book also suggests certain esoteric societies in comparatively recent times are guilty of claiming a mystical lineage dating back to ancient Egypt and its religio-magical practices, for which there is insufficient evidence to support.
 These errors throw accuracy out the window, thereby threatening to dilute the credibility of those who practice ancient Egyptian religion today.
-What exactly are we practicing?
+What exactly are we practicing — is it really ancient Egyptian religion?
 This is something we as Kemetics need to be clear about.

 Profane Egyptologists considers a shamanic re-interpretation of ancient Egyptian religion, popularised by Jeremy Naydler in his work, Shamanic Wisdom in the Pyramid Texts.

-The shamanic theory turns all cautionary statements regarding personal interpretations of ancient Egyptian religion on its head.
+The shamanic theory turns all cautionary statements about personal interpretations of ancient Egyptian religion on its head.
 Perhaps as it should be.
-So far, I have completely neglected to mention the work of Naydler, which is a complete disservice, so let me mention him here.
-Rejecting the purely political and funerary roles of ancient Egyptian religion, Profane Egyptologists also considers an alternative theory, which states the Book of the Dead was meant just as much for the living and contained within it, a treasure trove of shamanic wisdom.
-If we consider the saturation of magic and animal-human gods in ancient Egypt, shamanism is not a far cry away.
+So far, I’ve completely neglected to mention the work of Naydler, which is a complete disservice, so let me mention him here.
+Rejecting the purely political and funerary roles of ancient Egyptian religion, Profane Egyptologists also considers an alternative theory, which states the Book of the Dead was meant just as much for the living and contained within it, a treasure trove of shamanic wisdom applicable to life and was not exclusive to the afterlife.
+If we consider the saturation of magic and animal-human gods in ancient Egypt, shamanism (or entering altered states of consciousness to retrieve information and experiences relevant to spiritual growth) is not a far cry away.
 This theory is deserving of its own post, which I will have to do at some point, but I wanted to plant the seed here because I should have done so back in Part One of this review.
-Harrison appears to be a strong supporter of the shamanic theory, as am I. Clearly, the ancient Egyptians knew how to shift their awareness from the realities of everyday life and expand their consciousness.
-It couldn’t be more obvious.
+Harrison appears to be a supporter of the shamanic theory, as am I. Clearly, the ancient Egyptians knew how to shift their awareness from the realities of everyday life and expand their consciousness.
+It couldn’t be more obvious!
 How do we suppose ancient Egyptian religion originated in the first place?

-To me, this is what Kemeticism is, and what the old religion was: a merging and marrying of human and divine consciousness, of ancient and modern consciousness.
+To me, this is what Kemeticism is, and what the old religion was: a merging and marrying of both human and divine consciousness, which we catch glimpses of during altered states.
 This process is decidedly shamanic in nature.
-Today, we are not so much reconstructing something as as we are reviving it, and the word revival is right in the subtitle of Profane Egyptologists: The modern revival of ancient Egyptian religion.
-This is an ancient religion brought firmly into the present, and if you think about it, had ancient Egyptian religion survived to present day, how it was practiced then and how it would be practiced now would show some marked differences.
-Based on this argument alone, I hope we can lay to rest all the endless sitting and spinning of, it must be done this way, not that way.
+Today, we are not so much reconstructing something as we are reviving it, and the word revival is right in the subtitle of Profane Egyptologists: The modern revival of ancient Egyptian religion.
+This is an ancient religion brought firmly into the present.
+Consider for a moment, had ancient Egyptian religion survived to the present day, how it was practiced then and how it would be practiced now would show marked differences.
+Based on this argument alone, I hope we can lay to rest the endless wild goose chase of, it must be done this way, not that way.
 We have evidence but we still don’t know anything, so you can’t say or do anything, because if you do, you’re a charlatan with no claim to legitimacy.
-Here, have some blue lotus tea and let’s get on with it. 🙂

-One thing I can say with confidence, I do feel more educated after reading Profane Egyptologists.
-Paul Harrison is a fantastic author, perhaps not the most accessible to non-academics but the arduous literary journey is worth it.
-The book allows you to understand the Kemetic community and the issues we face today, and it will help you to clarify your own position and purpose.
-In Profane Egyptologists, Harrison presents many insights into both Egyptology and Kemetic paganism.
+I can say with confidence, that I do feel more educated after reading Profane Egyptologists.
+Paul Harrison is a fantastic author, perhaps not the most accessible to non-academics, as the book formed part of his PhD but the arduous literary journey is worth the effort.
+The book allows you to understand the Kemetic community and the issues we face today, and it should help you to solidify your own position and purpose as a Kemetic.
+In Profane Egyptologists, Harrison presents many insights into both Egyptology and Kemetic neo-paganism.